dyrkin/rezerwacje-duw-go/README.md

         ```$ ./rezerwacje-duw-go-linux{32/64}```

+    with the following options:

-6. wait until the message appears `Reservation completed for the following city Wrocław, slot 123456 and time 2018-11-03 11:15:00.
+6. wait until the message appears `Reservation completed for Wrocław, slot 123456 and time 2018-11-03 11:15:00.
 Check your email or DUW site`.

 7. close the app by pressing any key.
 8. check your email or DUW site.
+9. usage examples:
+    - Reservation of a visit for making a legalization of foreigners in any city

+        ```$ ./rezerwacje-duw-go-osx application```

+    - Reservation of a visit for making a legalization of foreigners in cities Wrocław and Legnica

+        ```$ ./rezerwacje-duw-go-osx application city WRO LG```

+    - Reservation of a visit to head of LP1 department

+        ```$ ./rezerwacje-duw-go-osx headof department LP1```

+    - Reservation of a visit to head of LP2 department

+        ```$ ./rezerwacje-duw-go-osx headof department LP2```

 ### To run application from the source code